 Just as we finished the portraits, the Sesame Street Parade was happening.
 The parade was so much fun!
 We got to see our beloved Sesame Street characters up close and the music was so entertaining.
 We all enjoyed the parade!

 After the parade, we made a stop at Sea Star Market for a bite to eat.
-When we got there, they were almost sold out of everything which was surprising.
+The market was almost sold out of everything when we got there, which was surprising.
 They were out of bottled water, but an employee quickly sent someone to get a few cases.
 We got our water soon enough, and we all had some turkey sandwiches since that was our only option.

 After eating, we took the kids to the carnival games area.
 We played a few games, without much success, but had fun nonetheless.